why are drone batteries so short and how to extend them

 When utilizing drone batteries, practicing good battery safety and common sense can often mean the difference between a smooth and risky flight.

 Many drone enthusiasts overlook the importance of battery safety, mainly when using lithium-polymer (LiPo) and lithium-ion batteries, which power most modern drones.
+Why do people hate drones?
+One reason is the potential for accidents caused by mishandled batteries.
 By following common sense practices, you can extend the life of your batteries and ensure your drone operates safely.

 One of the first steps in battery safety is understanding how to properly handle and store LiPo batteries.
 LiPo batteries are known for their high energy density but can also be volatile if not handled correctly.